noagarcia/context-art-retrieval/Readme.md

+2022/01/05: Downloading links for the pre-trained models have been updated.
+Sorry for the wait.

 ## Context Embeddings for Cross-Modal Retrieval

 Pytorch code for the cross-modal retrieval part of our ICMR 2019 paper [Context-Aware Embeddings for Automatic Art Analysis](https://arxiv.org/abs/1904.04985).
 For the classification part, check [this other repository](https://github.com/noagarcia/context-art-classification).